 2.2 We have described below the personal information we may gather about you, the purposes we will hold it for and the limited categories of people to whom we may disclose it.

-4. We may use the information held about you in the following ways:
+- We may use the information you provide us with in the following ways:

 4.1 To administer any account you have with us.

 4.2 To perform our contractual obligations to you.